Available Experiences

 The experience:

-RHE sites are located throughout the state.
+RHE host sites are located throughout the state.
 Students will have the opportunity to rank their site locations on the RHE application.
-Once matched to a site, students will work with a representative from the hospital to schedule the dates of their RHE.
+Once matched to a site, students will work with a representative from the host site to schedule the dates of their RHE.

 RURAL HEALTH EXPERIENCE FAQs